saidulislam/deep-reinforcement-continuous-control/Report.md

 - LR_CRITIC = 2e-4        # learning rate of the critic
 - WEIGHT_DECAY = 0        # L2 weight decay

+Model architecture:
+I used Udacity's example code on DDPG.
+I experimented very little with the number of hidden layers.

 ## Plot of Rewards
 I couldn't get 20 agents working, so I used 1 agent and ran for 500 episodes.